mscheltienne/bibclean/doc/configuration.rst

 both ``required`` and ``keep`` are defined for this :ref:`entry-type <bibtex:entry-type>`.

-``bibclean`` will only process the entry-types that are defined in the loaded configuration.
+``bibclean`` will only process the :ref:`entry-types <bibtex:entry-type>` that are defined in the loaded configuration.
 The loaded configuration is either the default configuration, or a merge between the user-defined and the default configuration.

 Example
 -------